TABLE OF CONTENTS

 If you are a marijuana smoker recreationally, it doesn't mean that you know all there is to know about weed.
 Are you wanting to change careers and looking for an industry that affords you the opportunity for growth, then pick the cannabis industry.
 If the industry is new to you, then enroll in training at the Israel Cannabis College and the Cannabis Training University where you will receive all the tools and resources to succeed in your new cannabis career.

-After paying the minimal fee of less than $200, you will be able to log in and start taking the first of six courses right away.
+After paying the minimal fee, you will be able to log in and start taking the courses right away.
 You work within your own schedule and at your own pace.
 The courses are comprehensive and there are skilled and knowledgeable instructors to assist you throughout the program.
 Everything is done online.
 Therefore, the program can be completed in the comfort of your own home.
-After completing all six courses, you have to take a final exam and once passed, you will receive a marijuana certificate.
+After completing all courses, you have to take a final exam and once passed, you will receive your marijuana certificates.
 Learn more about the Israel Cannabis College by visiting the Cannabis Training University where you should enroll today!